-- u2 (u1,) Indices within the unit cell; the u1 and u2 of add_coupling() - dx (array) Length dim.
+- u1 (int) Indices within the unit cell; the u1 and u2 of add_coupling() - u2 (int) Indices within the unit cell; the u1 and u2 of add_coupling() - dx (array) Length dim.
 The translation in terms of basis vectors for the coupling.

 - mps1, mps2 (array) For each possible two-site coupling the MPS indices for the u1 and u2. - lat_indices (2D int array) Rows of lat_indices correspond to rows of mps_ijkl and contain the lattice indices of the "lower left corner" of the box containing the coupling. - coupling_shape (tuple of int) Len dim.
-The correct shape for an array specifying the coupling strength. lat indices has only rows within this shape.
+The correct shape for an array specifying the coupling strength. lat_indices has only rows within this shape.